blrobin2/blrobin2.github.io/_posts/2025-09-26-manhattan-baby.md

 That isn't to say the film is a total failure.
 The opening stuff in Egypt is quite fun, albeit no real departure from traditional horror.
 It's wild that the Egypt stuff was added after the fact just to give the film an "international feel."
 Instead, the film is just slow and relatively uneventful after the Egypt scenes.
 Still, Fulci and crew create an uneasy atmosphere that gives way to a few eerie moments.

-Fulci followed up this movie with <a href="https://boxd.it/aEde0F">Conquest</a>, which was quite the departure for him
+Fulci followed up this movie with <a href="https://boxd.it/aEde0F" target="_blank" rel="noopener">Conquest</a>, which was quite the departure for him

 #### Stray Thoughts